Puppies

 Upbringing

-To raise sound puppies we have to have a dam, which has a sound character.
-She should be able to trust us and we do treat her like a member of a family.
-For the first three weeks we keep her together with the pups in our house.
-This is very important.
-With the third week the pups begin to hear, see and start recognizing their littermates.
-We are a big family with three children, always something is happening at our place.
-The pups learn all different sounds, movement and most important of all get in close contact with the humans in such an early age.
-With four weeks we take them outside to a big kennel, with a big sand area.
-Usually the pups will stay inside together with their dam for another week, although the gate to the sand area is always open.
-With four weeks of age they are not so sure about themselves and their surroundings, but this behavior changes rapidly one week later.
-With every day going by, they become more secure and start their little adventures outside of the kennel.
-If something strange comes up, they run fast back to the kennel, where they feel secure.
+During the third week, the pups begin to hear and see.
+They start to recognize their littermates.
+We are a big family with three children.
+Something is always happening at our place.
+The pups become familiar with all kinds of different sounds, movements-and, most important-they are in close contact with humans from a very early age.
+When they are four weeks old, we take them outside to a big kennel, with a big sandy area.
+Usually the pups will stay inside the kennel with their dam for another week, although the gate to the sandy area is always kept open.
+At four weeks of age, they are not entirely sure of themselves and their surroundings.
+This changes rapidly by the following week.
+With every passing day, they become more secure and start little adventures outside the kennel.
+If something strange comes up, they hurry back to the kennel, where they feel secure.
 As they get older they will become more confident and start going outside by themselves.
-Pups by nature at that age are very nosy.
+Pups by nature at that age are ver nosy.
 This will help them to overcome their fear of certain objects.
 Especially if we give them this chance in an early stage.
-Also we make sure, that different people come and play with them.
+Also, we make sure that different people come and play with them.
 We let them run around on grass, sand, in our court yard on concrete etc. No matter how cold and warm it is, they will get out every day.
 When it rains they go in their kennel by themselves, also if it is too hot.
 Then they come out later on in the evening.
-Being able to go in and out of the kennel by themselves gives the pups a chance to eliminate outside.
-Dogs are inherently clean animals.
-They will leave their "nest" to eliminate as soon as they are old enough to do so.
-If we give the pups this chance at such an early age, the new owner will have him housebroken in no time.
-People, who have received a dog from us, confirmed this.
+If we give the pups the chance to eliminate outside at a very early age, their new owners will have them housebroken in no time.
+People who have received a dog from us always confirm this.

-Get to know the new owner
+Getting to know the new owner

-If someone is interested in a pup from our kennel we give him or her the opportunity to visit us every week-end.
-This gives us a chance to get to know each other, answer questions, which arise.
-These get-togethers are very important.
-It will give the new owner an idea how his pups upbringing is like and also will give me the opportunity to get to know more about that person, to whom I probably will sell a dog to.
 During these conversations I usually give more information about the breed and its needs.
-I do not recommend to purchase a dog just to keep him only outside.
+I do not recommend any dog purchased from us to be kept solely outside.
 Family contact should always be guaranteed.
-The German Shepherd is a very smart dog, he does learn easy, but he wants to be around his "pack".
+The German Shepherd is a very smart dog, who learns easily but wants to be with his "pack".
 At times he loves to be outside, but not always.
-Keeping him in a pen or locked on a leash out in the back yard is no life of a German Shepherd.
-Everybody should also know, that raising a puppy is a lot of work and takes up a lot of time, patience and understanding.
-If it is done right, you will have a dog, which will be your companion for life.
+Keeping him in a pen or chained in the backyard is no life for a German Shepherd.
+Everyone should know, too, that raising a puppy is a lot of work and takes plenty of time, patience and understanding.
+If it is done right, you will have a dog who will be your companion for life.

 Copyright Dagmar Anderson 2001